f500/ansible-project_deploy/README.md

 Deploy a project with Ansible

+### Changelog 2.2.0
+- added hooks.
+This feature allows for inclusion of arbitrary tasks at certain points in the process.

 ### Changelog 2.1.0
 - added option to copy Composer, NPM and Bower folders from previous release